 Your audience will change over time.
 Gathering information about your target audiences is essential information for your art marketing strategy.

-Following this art marketing strategy will help you to build a larger audience than you could have ever imagined.
+Following this art marketing strategy will help you build a larger audience than ever imagined.

 Sell Artwork Online By Knowing Who Your Audience Is Part 2 Overview: